Eugleo/leukocyte-identification/README.md

 Keep in mind that the testing datasets were different so the models aren't directly comparable.
 Nevertheless, it seems that the resnet blocks are very effective.

+## Future improvements

+Further data augmentation could be utilised to make the model more robust, and would maybe allow me to increase the number of layers, and in turn, improve its performance.
+Proper (e.g. automated) hyperparameter tuning might also help push the effectivity of the model.

 ## References

 Cohen's Kappa: McHugh, M. L. (2012).
 Interrater reliability: the kappa statistic.
 Biochemia medica, 22(3), 276-282.